ruby-grape/grape/README.md

 end
 ````

-If we do not specify any params, `declared` will return an empty `Hash`.
+If we do not specify any params, `declared` will return an empty `ActiveSupport::HashWithIndifferentAccess` hash.

 **Request**